benokit/json-programming-language/README.md

 Semantics:

-- program is a direct representation of an execution tree
+- program is a direct representation of an execution tree as JSON
 - properties:
     - property name with trailing `$` (e.g. `$sum`, `$return`)
         - must correspond to a primitive function, check [here](./src/primitives.js)